prataprc/prataprc.github.io.v1/_contents/error-poetry.rst

->> Or, if you're not into poetry, some pseudocode...
+> Or, if you're not into poetry, some pseudocode...
+>
+>  assert("plain old error handling code" > "assert");

-I prefer poetry, in its absence may be aphoristic prose :)
+I prefer poetry, or in its absence aphoristic prose :)

-asserts, exceptions and error-returns - something that sharpest minds in our industry are still deciphering a clean way out.

 Golang says, multi value returns or panic/recover.
     - http://blog.golang.org/error-handling-and-go

-Like most _practical_ languages they simply short-circuit the execution path.
+like most _practical_ languages they simply short-circuit the execution path.
 Ofcourse it will come back to bite us if side-effects are not adequatly taken care.
 And multi-value return as an after-thought ?